-WHAT ATTRACTS MOSQUITOES
+WHAT ATTRACTS MOSQUITOES?

 Avoid these things:

-Fragrances are known to attract mosquitoes.
+Are mosquitoes attracted to perfume?
+Yes, fragrances are known to attract mosquitoes.
 Avoid perfume, cologne, perfumed shampoos, hand creams, soaps, fabric softeners, detergent, etc. Switch to as many unscented products as you can during the summer to avoid the mosquito bite.

-Movement will attract mosquitoes.
+Moving around will attract mosquitoes.
 They can see their victims from within 30 feet by locating the changes in waves of light around them, caused by moving objects.

-Sweat will attract mosquitoes because they need water to reproduce, and they are naturally attracted to areas with higher humidity levels.
+Perspiring will attract mosquitoes because they need water to reproduce, and they are naturally attracted to areas with higher humidity levels.
 This includes people who are sweating.
 Perspiration will also dilute any mosquito repellents that you might have applied; making you more attractive to mosquitoes.

-Lactic Acid is produced by our bodies after we exercise or after we eat certain types of food that are high in salt or potassium.
+It’s produced by our bodies after we exercise or after we eat certain types of food that are high in salt or potassium.
 Someone who is sitting outside eating pretzels and a banana will attract more mosquitoes than someone who is sitting outside eating watermelon.

 Exercising causes your body to do three things that will make it attract mosquitoes.
 You are breathing harder, meaning you are exhaling more carbon dioxide; you are sweating, which increases the humidity around your body; and you are releasing more lactic acid.
 You might as well be wearing a neon sign asking all mosquitoes to bite you.